pret/pokecrystal/docs/bugs_and_glitches.md

  .CheckWarp:
 -; Bug: Since no case is made for STANDING here, it will check -; [.edgewarps + $ff].
 This resolves to $3e at $8035a.
--; This causes wd041 to be nonzero when standing on tile $3e, -; making bumps silent.
+-; This causes wWalkingIntoEdgeWarp to be nonzero when standing on tile $3e, -; making bumps silent.
 -
  	ld a, [wWalkingDirection]